MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ![Content security policy default settings](media/csp-default-settings.png "Content security policy default settings")

 The "Enable reporting" toggle controls whether model-driven and canvas apps send violation reports.
 Enabling it requires an endpoint to be specified.
-Violation reports will be sent to this endpoint regardless of whether CSP is enforced or not (using report-only mode if CSP is not enforced).
+Violation reports will be sent to this endpoint regardless of whether CSP is enforced or not (using report-only mode if CSP isn't enforced).

 ![Enabling reporting endpoint](media/csp-reporting.png "Enabling reporting endpoint")

 Enforcement of CSP is controlled independently for model-driven and canvas apps to provide granular control over policies.
 Use the Model-driven / Canvas pivot to modify the intended app type.

 The "Enforce content security policy" toggle turns on the default policy for enforcement, as specified above, for the given app type.
-Turning this toggle on will change the behavior of apps in this environment to adhere to the policy, so it is suggested to enable on a dev/test environment, then enable report-only mode in production before enforcing in production.
+Turning on this toggle will change the behavior of apps in this environment to adhere to the policy.
+Therefore, the suggested enablement flow would be:
+1. Enforce on a dev/test environment
+2. Enable report-only mode in production
+3. Enforce in production once no violations are reported

 The final section is "Configure directives".
 This section allows you to control individual directives within the policy.
 Currently, only `frame-ancestors` can be customized.